Enter The PIEoneer Awards 2020

 Accommodation provider of the year

-Accommodation providers who believe they should enter this category might be a university’s own estates department, a property management company, accommodation investment company, host family organisation or property development portfolio.
-The key to winning this award will be to demonstrate a pro-active effort to provide services that are specifically designed or oriented to an international student audience.
-Do you cultivate a mixed placement of international and domestic students to help facilitate integration?
-How do you reach and ensure appropriate provision for international students?
-What about considering the social life of international students, what social spaces are provided, how do you listen to student clients, and understand what they want?
+This award is applicable to any type of accommodation provider who houses international students.
+The key to winning this award will be to demonstrate a pro-active effort to provide services that are specifically designed for or oriented to an international student audience.
+How do you ensure there is appropriate provision for international students from a range of nationalities and with varying needs?
+What considerations do you make for the social life of international students, how do you listen to students’ feedback and understand what they want?
+How do you prioritise student welfare, support student learning, or encourage cross-cultural integration?
 As accommodation is becoming as competitive and wide-ranging as the education sector it supports, we’re keen to honour those who can show high levels of international student satisfaction.

 Association of the year